rodya-mirov/palladium/FULL_TODO.md

 ### Improvements

-- Put RNG in resources (with save/load) and get consistent entity iteration order so it's impossible to game the RNG with save/load
+- Put RNG in resources (with save/load) and get consistent entity iteration order so it's impossible to game the RNG with save/load)
+- CanSuffocate should be a part of Breathe

 ### Big